gdosreis/Selenium-Mbunit-SeleniumGrid/Documentation.md

            Firefox:"firefox"

  **-**We can indicate the browser version.

   Example:

            DesiredCapabilities capabilities = new DesiredCapabilities();
            capabilities.SetCapability(CapabilityType.Version, "40");

  Other capabilities:

   IsJavaScriptEnabled: Enable or disable javascript executions in the coresponding browser.

   AcceptSslCertificates: Indicate if the browser accepts ssl Certificates.

   Proxy: Indicate the browser proxy.

   TakesScreenshot: Indicate if the browser can take screenshots.

+**2-** We have to set the instance the RemoteWebDriver with the seted capanilities and the remote machine url.The remote machine url could be take from Selenium Grid console.-->http://www.screencast.com/t/Ar9OX37eH

+ Example:

+           remoteDriver = new RemoteWebDriver(new Uri("http://192.168.6.83:5555/wd/hub"), capabilities);
+           We have to add /wd/hub in the remote url